Monday, July 29, 2024

 Apologetic Uses of These Facts

-However, the greatest apologetic use of these arguments arises from the inferior conception of God that they involve.
-If one can persuade a Witness that God is either incorporeal and/or timeless, then the following question is worth asking.
-Why has God’s sole visible channel for communication and the dispensation of spiritual food at the proper time so consistently erred in its doctrine of God?
-To persuade a Witness of the incorporeality or timelessness of God tends to undermine the perceived authority of the organization and its governing body.
+The main apologetic significance of these aspects of Witness theology.
+It is false.
+A temporal and spatial God is inferior to a timeless and non-bodily God (that is, a God who in his divinity is essentially non-bodily; such a God could, of course, assume a human body, if he so wished, even as the Son, in fact, has).
+This raises the question as to why God’s sole visible channel for communication and the dispensation of spiritual food at the proper time so consistently erred in its doctrine of God?
+I think that to persuade a Witness of the incorporeality and timelessness of God should tend to undermine their perception of the authority of the Witness organization and its governing body.

 Thursday, July 18, 2024